 When the new government initiatives (discussed above) came into force, there was very little in the way of rehabilitation providers able to meet the increased demands and treatment outcomes required by the ARL or the vehicle insurers in the event of serious injury.
 After the founding and exit from health clinic company Alegro Health Corp.
 (Now Centric Health Corp.
 CHH: TSX), Brenda Rasmussen became aware of health care and rehabilitation opportunities in the DR which lead to the opening of the first rehabilitation clinic in 2011.
 The clinic is located in Santiago, the country's second largest city, with a population of 1,200,000.
-PremierDR operates with 21 staff and holds nation-wide contracts from the ARL and major Dominican insurance companies.
+PremierDR operates from a leased 6,000 sq. ft. facility with 21 staff and holds nation-wide contracts from the ARL and major Dominican insurance companies.

 Premier Clinicas has completed construction of a new rented Rehabilitaciion and Wellness Centre in Santiago.
-The new stand alone facility incorporates new technology with proven protocols to enable successful recovery.
-Premier's grand opening was held on March 14,2018.
+The new stand alone facility's grand opening was held on March 14,2018.